nicolaipoehner/scratchgamepad/README.md

 # scratchgamepad
-Gamepad support for Scratch 3
+Gamepad support for Scratch 3 using the HTML5 Gamepad API